THE NEXT ADMISSION CLASS WILL BE

 The deadline for admission will be March 1, 2020.

 ASSOCIATE DEGREE NURSING PROGRAM (ADN)

 Graduates of the ADN program are prepared to provide and manage client care within a variety of clinical settings including, but not limited to, hospitals, doctors offices, urgent care facilities, nursing homes and outpatient and inpatient care settings.

 Learning takes place utilizing a multitude of diverse didactic techniques including on campus lecture, live video streaming, pod casting, Blackboard learning tools, state of the art simulation laboratory technology and off site clinical experiences, all of which prepare our graduates to meet the needs of a diverse client population.

-The OCTC ADN program accepts students biannually; The Fall (August) semester application deadline is March 1, and Spring (January) semester application deadline is July 1.
+The OCTC ADN program accepts students annually in the fall semester (August).
+Application deadline is March 1.